Multiple Ohio State players test positive for COVID-19; game still scheduled

 Kyle Rowland, a reporter for the Toledo Blade and Dave Biddle with the website Bucknuts both confirmed the team has positive tests leading to the status of the game being in question.

-An Ohio State spokesperson told 10TV on Wedhesday he had no news to share when it comes to the reports about the tests and the status of the game.
+An Ohio State spokesperson told 10TV on Wednesday he had no news to share when it comes to the reports about the tests and the status of the game.

 The spokesperson said the team is continuing to prepare for Saturday's game at Illinois.